 Publications Officer, The Power Plant

-We are currently looking to bring on board an experienced, super organized and resourceful Publications Officer with excellent communication skills and a keen attention to detail to plan, coordinate and manage publications and exhibition materials, as well as to provide copy editing and proof reading assistance.
+We are currently looking to bring on board an experienced, organized and resourceful Publications Officer with excellent communication skills and a keen attention to detail, to plan, coordinate and manage publications and exhibition texts, as well as to provide exceptional copy editing and proof reading.

 Position Title: Publications Officer

 Type of Employment: Full time, 35-hour work week.
 This is a bargaining unit position and a member of OPSEU.